 I love this time of year.
 Everyone seems more community minded, people smile more and are most likely to sing silly songs.
 Don’t get me started on homemade cookies and ten thousand Christmas lights.
 More please!

-A wonderful Icelandic tradition Jolabokaflod, has become one in my house as well.
+A wonderful Icelandic tradition, Jólabókaflóðið has become one in my house as well.
 I read about it a few years ago, the title above translates to "Book Flood."
 It's one of the coolest things I’d ever heard about how to celebrate the season on Christmas Eve.

 1. Basically you find a book or a few, as I do for each person who will be sleeping over at the house on Christmas Eve.

-If you have Indies you wish to support, by all means please, you wonderful human... do that.
+If you have Indie writers you wish to support, by all means please, you wonderful human... do that.

-Checkout my Goodreads challenge for this year I have six books to go to make my one hundred, or just ask me!
+Checkout my Goodreads challenge for this year I have a few more books to go to make my one hundred, or just ask me!
 I am always excited to recommend books.
-It means a lot when people encourage writers like me to keep going.
-I asked on Twitter for suggestions for my husband, but no one replied with a link or a cover.
+It means a lot when people encourage writers to keep going.
+I asked on Twitter for suggestions for my husband, but no one replied with a link or even a cover.
 I was surprised; I was worried that I would be inundated.
 So I decided on a few classics I feel that everyone should read at least once.

 2. Choose a book, a really good one that each person has never read or you think would keep them interested.

-3. Wrap it up with an individual chocolate bar (my current fave is Rittersport dark chocolate with whole hazelnuts) for each reader.
+3. Wrap it up with an individual chocolate bar (my current fave is Rittersport dark chocolate with whole hazelnuts or my friends at the Four Lunas) for each reader.
 You can take this a little further and buy them new, “reading jammies,” fuzzy socks to wear inside the house, or a clip on reading light for their new book.
 Just have fun with it.

 Are you in dire need of a new cookie or chocolate candy recipe?
-A collaboration of writers got together this year and made a free almost everywhere, holiday recipe book.
+A collaboration of writers got together and made a holiday recipe book.
 It’s so beautiful and nostalgic.
 My heart is happy for the love that was put into this project by everyone involved.

-“Sensational Writers + Holiday Recipes” is $1.99 on Amazon, free most everywhere else and at cost in blazing color, paperback on LULU.
-Get your free version and stop for some baking supplies to make a homemade treat to go with those new books.
+“Sensational Writers + Holiday Recipes” is $.99 on Amazon, free most everywhere else and at cost in blazing color in paperback and hardcover.
+Stop for some baking supplies to make a homemade treat to go with those new books.
 Reviews are always appreciated.

 Sending lots of holiday joy to you and yours.
 Thanks for reading and subscribing.